Does Sunscreen Prevent Tanning?

 How Sunscreen Works

-Sunscreen works by absorbing the sun’s UV rays and reflecting them before they can affect your skin.
+Sunscreen works by absorbing the sun’s UV rays and deflecting or absorbing them–depending on what type of sunscreen you’re using–before they can affect your skin.
+UV rays are always present, rain or shine, which is why it’s important to wear sunscreen all year round.
 There are two types of UV radiation that can affect your skin: UVA rays and UVB rays.

-The SPF ratings of sunscreen typically only relates to UVB rays, but you can find broad-spectrum sunscreen that protects you from both.
+The SPF ratings of sunscreen typically only relate to UVB rays, but you can find broad-spectrum sunscreen that protects you from both.
 The SPF number tells you what percentage of UVB rays the sunscreen blocks.
 The higher the SPF, the more sun protection you’ll have.

 woman applying sunscreen on her leg